Friday, October 7, 1977

 Monday, February 28, 1978

-Mom is starting to act toward me as she has always done in the past.
-I don’t mind helping out with chores, but she wants me to do everything.
-I am already going to school and work a lot of hours.
+Mom is starting to act toward me the way she always has.
+I don’t mind helping out with chores, but she wants me to do everything!
+I am already going to school and working a lot of hours.
 I try to keep up, but what Mom is expecting of me is impossible!
-Mom got upset with me for not being able to do all that she has asked.
-If mom and I worked together we could do it, but she says she has too many book orders and has to take care of for her business.
+Mom got upset with me for not being able to do all that she had asked.
+If mom and I worked together, we could do it, but she says she has too many book orders and has to take care of them for her business.

 Monday, March 6, 1978

-Mom has complained to Mina, her visiting teacher, about her housework, so Mina came to help her get things caught up.
-It takes Mina one-half hour by train to get here.
-After Mina had done this a couple of times she realized she was going beyond the call of what is asked of a visiting teacher.
-Since mom couldn’t get Mina to keep coming back she got upset with me again.
+Mom has complained to Mina, her visiting teacher, about her housework, so Mina came to help her clean the apartment.
+It takes Mina 30 minutes by train to get here.
+After Mina had done this a couple of times, she realized she was going beyond what is expected of a visiting teacher.
+Since Mom couldn’t get Mina to keep coming back, she got upset with me again.
 No matter how much she gets upset, I still can’t get it all done!

 Monday, March 13, 1978

 Mom has hired a maid.
 She told me I am to pay for what she does.
 I told Mom I didn’t think it was fair.
-She told me, I owed it to her since I won’t do anything around here.
+She told me I owed it to her since I won’t do anything around here.
 It was not true, I did a lot, but I knew it was no use arguing with her.
 Then she added, “Consider it rent for living here.”
-It’s quite a lot she has asked me to pay.
-More than what she is paying the lady she has haird.
+She’s asked me to pay quite a lot.
+More than what she is paying, the lady she has hired.
 I tell myself that at least I still have some money left over.

 Monday, March 20, 1978